-It’s safe to say that an African safari is on most wildlife photographers’ destination wish list.
+.It’s safe to say that an African photo safari is on most wildlife photographers’ destination wish list.
 It is a trip many will never get the chance to do due to the extensive travel and time requirements as well as the significant financial expense.
 However, for those lucky enough to set out on the incredible journey it’s not as simple as picking a destination, hotel, and plane ticket.

-I always felt comfortable planning my own itineraries on photo excursions because of all my previous travel experience, however, I decided to use a travel company to plan and organize my first safari and I wouldn’t have done it any other way.
+I always felt comfortable planning my own itineraries on photo excursions because of all my previous travel experience.
+However, I decided to use a travel company to plan and organize my first photo safari and I wouldn’t have done it any other way.
 They guided me to where the best chances of seeing specific animals would be and what the best time of year to visit certain locations was.
 A good company will customize the perfect trip around what you want to see as well as suggest some incredible places you may not have even considered or known about previously.

 An important thing to keep in mind is to make sure the company you use is highly rated, reputable, and provides you with references from those who recently went on a safari with them.
 If you want to take it even further, you can contact the references and quickly pick their brain about how the trip was organized and whether or not the company followed through with their proposal.

-The first thing to consider when determining how long your trip should last is how many days’ worth of game drives you want to go on.
+The first thing to consider when determining how long your photo safari should last is how many days’ worth of game drives you want to go on.
 It is important to distinguish “days of game drives” from “total days of the trip” since there are many days lost to just traveling.
 If you are planning a trip for the experience and anticipate taking photos along the way then you could get away with a shorter (and less expensive) trip.
 However, you may not get a chance to see everything on your wish list.